 Teacher: Yes, we read the number and write the number name in the box.
 First number is 309.
 We will write three hundred nine in the box.

 (Explain by writing on board.
-Similarly do the other parts.)
+Similarly do the other questions of the Exercise B.)